ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: Introduction

 All of our ADMM algorithms are for convex minimization problems.
-Because our problems satisfy appropriate technical conditions (see, for example, \cite*[Section 3.2]{boyd2011distributed}), our 2-block ADMMs are guaranteed to global converge (using any positive penalty parameter).
-However, we cannot guarantee \emph{fast} convergence for our 2-block ADMM, nor convergence at all for our 3-block ADMM, because $\log\,\det(\cdot)$ is not strongly convex; see \cite*{3block}, and the references therein.
-Nonetheless, our numerical experiments validate all of our ADMM algorithms.
+Because our problems satisfy appropriate technical conditions (see, for example, \cite*[Section 3.2]{boyd2011distributed}), our (2-block) ADMMs are guaranteed to globally converge (using any positive penalty parameter).\footnote{However, we cannot directly apply standard results to guarantee \emph{fast} convergence for our ADMMs, because $\log\,\det(\cdot)$ is not strongly concave on all of $\mathbb{S}^n_{++}$\,; see \cite*{deng_yin}, and the references therein.} Specifically, from \cite[Section 3.2.1]{boyd2011distributed}, for all of the ADMMs that we present: (i) the primal iterates converge to a feasible (but not necessarily optimal) point, (ii) the objective iterates converge to the optimal value, and (iii) The dual iterates converge to a dual optimal point.
+We note that this behavior is sufficient for our B\&B use case, as we provide additional techniques to obtain true dual-feasible solutions.
+In any case, our numerical experiments demonstrate the practical effectiveness of our ADMM algorithms.
+We do note that for our experiments, we make modifications to ADMM to gain practical speed, and then theoretical convergence proofs no longer apply.